Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 You've come so far!
 There's a US map and a histogram.
 They're blue and shiny and you look at them and you go *"Huh?"*.

 The key to a good data visualization is telling users what it means.
-You can do that with a title and a description.
+An easy way to do that is a good title and description.
 Just tell them.
-The picture is there to give support to the words.
-The words are there to tell you what's in the picture.
+The picture supports the words, the words explain the picture.

 Let's add those words.

 We're adding a dynamic title and description, and a median line on the histogram.
-It's dynamic because we're adding user controls later, and we want the pictures and the words to stay in sync.
+The text is dynamic because we're adding user controls later, and we want the pictures and the words to stay in sync.

 At the end of this section, you'll have a full visualization of the shortened dataset.